AmpersandTarski/documentation/tutorial/rap3.md

 RAP3 is under development.
 You can expect to find teething problems \(kinderziektes\) in the software.
 Please notify us by [making an issue in our issue registration system](https://github.com/AmpersandTarski/RAP/issues).
 This way you can help improve Ampersand's tooling, for which the Ampersand-team is very grateful.

+> **Important note:
+> RAP3 is being improved constantly, new releases can be done daily.
+> Currently all account information and scripts will be deleted with each new release.
+> So:  keep a local copy of your scripts and if you cannot login anymore, just re-create your account.**

 ## Making your first Ampersand script

 When you click on the blue plus-sign on the top-right side in the menu bar in your screen, you can make a new script.
 Clicking this opens an editor screen in which you can type your very first Ampersand script.